ATLANTIC REGION

 - Restaurants: A mid-range meal costs about €18–€40 per person.

-- Supermarkets: Generally expensive compared to most of Europe, especially in Iceland and Ireland.
+- Supermarkets: Generally more expensive than most of Europe, especially in big cities and remote rural areas.

 TRANSPORT